Home

 An entire different approach to the design was established.
 For instance, the rigging was eliminated and stores were limited to last days rather than months.

-Monitor - a New Ironclad Concept.
+Monitor - a New Ironclad Concept

 The Monitor was a radical design.
 To pose a minimal target, the freeboard was only 1 1/2 feet.
 Her armor belt was five layers of one-inch iron plate backed by more than two feet of pine and oak.
 Her deck was almost flat with two layers of one-inch iron plate backed by seven inches of pine.